 As you scroll through your Facebook or Instagram feed, no one gets hurt.
 Right?
 Wrong!
 When a person spends hours on social media day after day, one of two things occurs.
 They either feel better about their life at the expense of someone else’s heartache, or they feel horrible about their life when compared to the photoshopped snapshots of their thousands of social media fake friends.

-People do not only self-medicate by abusing alcohol and drugs.
-There are a variety of coping mechanisms people engage in to help them navigate the everyday struggles of life.
+We think the mentally ill self-medicate typically by abusing alcohol and drugs, but there are a variety of coping mechanisms they engage in to help them navigate the everyday struggles of life.

 If someone who is mentally ill is not receiving proper treatment to manage their disease, they will find other methods to keep the symptoms in check.
 Even if that individual is following their treatment plan to the letter, many still self-medicate to deal with difficult circumstances and emotions.